Limits and routing for heavy goods vehicles (HGVs)

 If your query is regarding current height, weight and width restriction information on bridges please use the online report system.

 Who enforces existing weight restrictions?

 Warwickshire Police and Trading Standards can enforce weight restriction orders under the Road Traffic Regulation Act 1984.
 However, environmental weight restrictions are particularly difficult to enforce due to the exemption they carry for vehicles requiring legitimate access, for example, to deliver goods.
 Each vehicle must be stopped to check for this (but only the police can stop a vehicle).

-It is difficult to restrict the movement of HGV’s as they are permitted to use any classification of road for access and deliveries even if there is a weight restriction in place (unless it is a structural weight limit).
-As a main through route, HGV’s are directed to use the most appropriate route via motorways, dual carriageways and main roads.
+It is difficult to restrict the movement of HGVs as they are permitted to use any classification of road for access and deliveries, even if there is a weight restriction in place (unless it is a structural weight limit).
+As a main through route, HGVs are directed by satnav and signage to use the most appropriate route via motorways, dual carriageways and main roads.

 No. Lorries are permitted to use any classification of road for access and deliveries.
 Only in exceptional traffic management circumstances can we consider the use of a weight limit Traffic Regulation Order (TRO) to reduce the movement of HGVs via structural restrictions (for example, a weak bridge) and environmental restrictions.
 The cost of introducing a TRO is in excess of £6,000.
 There is no existing council funding available to introduce any new weight limits, therefore external funding would need to be identified by the requesting party.